 Sewage Pollution Introduction

-Ocean sewage pollution is a growing threat to people and marine life and makes up the largest percentage of coastal pollution worldwide. ref Globally, an estimated 80 percent of sewage is discharged into rivers, lakes, streams and the ocean untreated. ref Research shows that sewage pollution often occurs in proximity to coral reefs around the world due to nonexistent or inadequate sewage management. ref
+Wastewater pollution is a growing threat to people and marine life and makes up the largest percentage of coastal pollution worldwide. ref Globally, an estimated 80 percent of wastewater is discharged into the environment untreated. ref Research shows that wastewater pollution often occurs in proximity to coral reefs around the world due to nonexistent or inadequate wastewater management. ref

 Major coastal cities and urban environments are usually significant sources of pollution, especially in low-income countries.
 However, even in high-income countries this challenge is present.
-For instance, more than 1.3 trillion gallons of wastewater (including untreated sewage, stormwater, and industrial waste) are discharged into rivers in the United States every year. ref Over half of the world’s population, 4.2 billion people, use sanitation services that leave human waste untreated and an estimated 673 million people have no toilets at all and practice open defecation, often in tropical areas. ref
+For instance, more than 1.2 trillion gallons of effluent (including untreated wastewater, stormwater, and industrial waste) are discharged into waterways in the United States every year. ref There are approximately 4.5 billion people that do not have access to safe sanitation.
+Included in this group are 2.5 billion people that have no toilets at all and an estimated 1 million practice open defecation. ref

-Typical components of sewage include water, nutrients, organic matter, bacteria, viruses, parasites, endocrine disruptors, suspended solids, micro and macro plastics, microfibers, industrial chemicals, slaughterhouse wastes, sediments and heavy metals—each of which individually and together work to harm coastal and marine ecosystems. ref The high volume of sewage humans discharge into the ocean degrades critical habitats, kills marine life, harms ecosystems upon which humans depend, and threatens human health.
+Typical components of wastewater include freshwater, nutrients, organic matter, bacteria, viruses, parasites, endocrine disruptors, suspended solids, pharmaceuticals, micro and macro plastics, household chemicals, petrochemicals, sediments and heavy metals—each of which individually and together work to harm coastal and marine ecosystems. ref The high volume of wastewater humans discharge into the ocean degrades critical habitats, kills marine life, harms ecosystems upon which humans depend, and threatens human health.

-The impacts of sewage pollution vary and is influenced by population, geography, and infrastructure.
-Sewage pollution can be linked to the following impacts ( opens in a new windowOur Shared Seas):
+The impacts of wastewater pollution vary and is influenced by population, geography, and infrastructure.
+Wastewater pollution can be linked to the following impacts ( opens in a new windowOur Shared Seas):

 - Physical and biological damage to coral reefs, seagrasses, and salt marshes where it can smother habitat, lead to high levels of local acidification, and increase risk of disease. ref